turboderp/exllama/README.md

 As of currently (working on it):

 - No support for v1 models without groupsize
-- All the models I've tested are groupsize 128.
-Other groupsizes should work in theory, though
 - I've encountered models with nonstandard layouts and datatypes (e.g. float32 embedding table).
 It'll take a while to make sure all the possible permutations are supported.